tenzir/tenzir/web/docs/connectors/kafka.md

 from kafka -t zeek -o beginning read zeek-json
 ```

-Write the Tenzir version to topic `tenzir`:
+Write the Tenzir version to topic `tenzir` with timestamp from the past:

 ```
-version | to kafka
+version | to kafka -T 1984-01-01
 ```

 Follow a CSV file and publish it to topic `data`: